-Defender on weak side has to maintain depth.
+The defender on the weak side has to maintain depth.

 Forechecking- 2-1-2 Outside Pressure

 F1 will forecheck the D Man from the outside forcing the D Man to take the puck and either wheel or go D to D behind his net.